-Governance and regulatory frameworks have an ever-increasing impact on the delivery of effective government.
-No longer the exclusive domain of public officials, the expansion of these functions to community organisations, corporations and industry associations has fueled the need for a greater understanding in this space.
+Governance and regulatory frameworks have an ever-increasing impact on effective government delivery.
+The expansion of these functions to community organisations, corporations, and industry associations, rather than just public officials, has fuelled the need for a better understanding of this space.

 Liberal democracy is facing challenges worldwide, as populism, illiberalism, and authoritarianism gains ground and citizens are increasingly disconnected and disenchanted.
 Our globally leading research explores how public and private actors can and should respond, and the implications for how we think about issues such as political trust, civil liberties, meaningful representation, and alternative forms of governance and engagement in public life.

 The School fosters world-leading expertise in a number of key policy domains relevant to government.
 We focus on fields that draw on our interdisciplinary knowledge and have significant value to public sector leaders.
 In doing this, we critically examine issues that have troubled policymakers and require multifaceted policy solutions.